Solicitor General of the United States: Call for the views of the solicitor general

 When determining whether to grant certiorari in a case where the federal government is not a party, the Court will sometimes request that the solicitor general weigh in, a procedure referred to as a "call for the views of the solicitor general" (CVSG).
 In response to a CVSG, the solicitor general will file a brief opining on whether the petition should be granted and, usually, which party should prevail.

 Although the CVSG is technically an invitation, the solicitor general's office treats it as tantamount to a command.
-Philip Elman, who served as an attorney in the solicitor general's office and who was primary author of the federal government's brief in Brown v.
+Philip Elman, who served as an attorney in the solicitor general's office and who was the primary author of the federal government's brief in Brown v.
 Board of Education, wrote, "When the Supreme Court invites you, that's the equivalent of a royal command.
 An invitation from the Supreme Court just can't be rejected."

 The Court typically issues a CVSG where the justices believe that the petition is important, and may be considering granting it, but would like a legal opinion before making that decision.
 Examples include where there is a federal interest involved in the case; where there is a new issue for which there is no established precedent; or where an issue has evolved, perhaps becoming more complex or affecting other issues.

 Although there is usually no deadline by which the solicitor general is required to respond to a CVSG, briefs in response to the CVSG are generally filed at three times of the year: late May, allowing the petition to be considered before the Court breaks for summer recess; August, allowing the petition to go on the "summer list", to be considered at the end of recess; and December, allowing the case to be argued in the remainder of the current Supreme Court term.

 The Supreme Court has also occasionally invited a state attorney general to express a view on a petition related to that state.
-In 2009, for the first time, the invitation was directed instead to a state solicitor general, James Ho of Texas, earning the request the nickname of "CVSG-Texas."
+In 2009, for the first time, the invitation was directed instead to a state solicitor general, James Ho of Texas, earning the request the nickname "CVSG-Texas".